queryluke/masseffect-5e-data/text/en/bestiary/n-7-demolisher.md

       text: >-
         The N7 demolisher deploys a Shield Pylon to an unoccupied space within
         <me-distance length='5' />.
 The pylon has AC 10, 25 hit points and
         provides half cover.
-At the end of the N7 demolisher's turn, any fiendly creature within <me-distance length='10' /> of the pylon gains 2 shield points.
+At the end of the N7 demolisher's turn, any friendly creature within <me-distance length='10' /> of the pylon gains 2 shield points.
 Shield points gained this way cannot exceed the creatures maximum shield points.